 Tibet Travel with On The Go Tours

 For centuries the Buddhist Kingdom of Tibet was hidden away from the rest of the world, nestled in the vast snow-capped peaks of the Himalayas.
-A land of mysterious treasures, rich history, sublime beauty and welcoming people, Tibet has long enthralled travellers.
-With breathtaking mountain peaks, glistening lakes and a wealth of trekking trails, the adventurous will delight in this Land of Snows.
+Not any more.
+A land of mysterious treasures, rich history, sublime beauty, and welcoming people, Tibet is enthralling for travelers.
+With breathtaking mountain peaks, glistening lakes, and a wealth of trekking trails, the adventurous will delight in this Land of Snows.

 Recommended places to visit in Tibet

 In English Namtso translates as “heavenly lake”, an apt definition for this stunning stretch of water.
 Sitting at almost 5,000m above sea level, it is officially the highest saltwater lake on the planet.
 For those seeking some tranquillity, the lake is the perfect place to have a wander and forget about the chaos of life.
 Yaks and goats roam freely around the lake and in the crystal clear water fish splash about, making for some wonderful Kodak moments.

 This ancient city is Tibet’s second-largest and sits at an altitude of 5,200m.
 Several intricately designed monasteries throughout the region, giving Shigatse an air of spiritualism.
 Furthering this is the fact that the city is the residence of the Panchen Lama, the second most important lama after the Dalai lama.
 Visitors should take the time to check out his palace whilst in Shigatse.